A selectional auto-encoder approach for document image binarization: Experiments

 This experiment is performed by checking how a model specifically trained for one dataset behaves in the rest of the corpora.
 Table \ref{tab:domain_adaptation} shows this study, in which rows represent the training partitions and columns represent the test partitions.
 In this sense, we ignore the comparisons between D14 and D16 because it does not make sense to the objective of this experiment given the composition of their train/test partitions.

-These results give insights on the sensitivity of the model with respect to the similarity of the train and test domains.
-It can be observed that results are good when the $\CAE$ is trained with data of similar domains.
+These results give insights on the sensitivity of the model with respect to the similarity of the train and test document types.
+It can be observed that results are good when the $\CAE$ is trained with data of a similar domain.
 This is the case of results amongst text (D14, D16, and PHI), palm leaf (PL-I and PL-II), and musical scores (SAM and ES) documents.
-Likewise, this sensitivity is confirmed with the results obtained when models are trained with palm leaf documents (the most different to the rest), with which very poor results are achieved in the other domains.
+Likewise, this sensitivity is confirmed with the results obtained when models are trained with palm leaf documents (the most different to the rest), with which very poor results are achieved in the rest of the document types.

 It is interesting to remark that the most general documents are the ones depicting Latin text (D14 and D16).
 Specifically, the model trained for D14 obtains a fair average performance considering all datasets, which is competitive against existing binarization algorithms (cf. Table \ref{tab:results_comparison}).